php-llm/llm-chain/examples/albert/README.md

 ## Notes

-- The model name depends on your Albert deployment configuration
+- Albert will route requests to the appropriate backend based on your deployment configuration
 - Albert supports various model backends (OpenAI, vLLM, HuggingFace TEI)
 - Check your Albert instance documentation for available models and features